JoeJoe1313/JoeJoe1313.github.io/content/articles/2025-05-29-reversal-blessing.md

 p(x_1,x_2,...,x_n) = \prod_{i=1}^n p(x_i∣x_1,...,x_{i−1})
 $$

 The key insight is that we model each token's probability as dependent only on the tokens that came before it (hence "left-to-right").
 This creates a causal dependency structure where future tokens cannot influence past tokens.
+Unfortunately, this approach can introduce inductive biases, errors compounding at each step, and may not be optimal for all reasoning or knowledge‐retrieval tasks

 Now, let's formally define the L2R factorization with the notation we are going to use throughout the post.
 For any sequence $x = (x_1, x_2, ..., x_T)$, we can express the joint probability as